 It is natural to think of programs executing in the order in which source code statements appear.
-Many compilers and CPUs, however, execute code out of order to achieve higher performance.
-If an instruction takes many cycles to complete, a CPU may issue the instruction early so that it can overlap with other instructions and avoid CPU stalls.
+That's a reasonable mental model for single-threaded code, but is incorrect when multiple threads interact through shared memory [2, 4].
+One reason is that compilers emit load and store instructions in orders different from those implied by the source code, and may entirely omit them (for example by caching data in registers).
+Another reason is that the CPU may execute instructions out of order to increase performance.
 For example, a CPU may notice that in a serial sequence of instructions A and B are not dependent on each other.
-The CPU may start instruction B first, either because its inputs are ready before A's inputs, or in order to overlap execution of A and B. A compiler may perform a similar re-ordering by emitting instructions for one statement before the instructions for a statement that precedes it in the source.
+The CPU may start instruction B first, either because its inputs are ready before A's inputs, or in order to overlap execution of A and B.